2juicy/mage-frontend-assessment/README.md

   well organized?
 - **Code Performance**: Is your code efficient?
 Did you use appropriate data structures?
-- **Best Practices**: Did you utilize good programming practices (write unit tests, avoid anti-patterns)?
+- **Best Practices**: Did you utilize good programming practices?
 Did you show a good grasp of your language/framework of choice?

 1. > The first step of the assignment is to fetch data from a public JSON API, and present the information on the screen.